 On October 23, 2012, as part of the Roseland Transaction, the Company acquired a 7.5 percent residual interest in a to-be-built, three-building, 582 multi-family rental property located in Weehawken, New Jersey (the "Lincoln Harbor Project"), with the remaining interest owned by ELMAJO Management, Inc. ("EMI").
-The first phase, Building A, with 181 units, and Building C, with 174 units, began construction in 2012 and the second phase, Building B, with 227 units, began construction in January 2013.
+The first phase, Building A, with 181 units, and Building C, with 174 units, began construction in 2012 and the second phase, Building B, with 227 units, began construction in January 2013 with anticipated initial deliveries in the first quarter 2014.
 On March 13, 2013, Estuary Urban Renewal Unit B, LLC ("Estuary UR") was formed to own and develop the second phase, Building B. Estimated total development costs for the Lincoln Harbor Project is \$218.3 million.
 EMI is required to fund any capital requirements in excess of construction financing.
 The Company has no funding requirements to the venture.